 Selecting Record From Now will start a capture that you can manually end by first pressing the Xbox button and then X.

 Record longer gameplay clips

-To change the location of where your clips are saved or to change the resolution it’s recorded at, go the guide and select Settings, then Broadcast & Capture, or simply navigate to the tab with the Satellite symbol.
-You can select Advanced from here to be taken to a more detailed settings screen, which includes several different resolution options, including 720p.
+To change the location of where your clips are saved or to change the resolution it’s recorded at, go the guide and select Capture & Share.
+Then, scroll down to Capture Settings.
+You’ll be given a few options in the column entitled Capture.
+At the very bottom is where you can select to change the capture locations.
+This menu has more detailed settings listed on the screen, including several different resolution options (720p is one of them).

-On the Xbox One X, we were able to record for as long as 5 minutes by selecting a 720p resolution instead of the default 1080p, which has a cap of 2 minutes.
+On the Xbox One X, we were able to record for as long as five minutes by selecting a 720p resolution instead of the default 1080p, which has a cap of two minutes.
 This screen also lets you capture at 4K in HDR, but the reduced clip length allowed in this resolution makes it a less-than-ideal option for sharing your gameplay.

 How to view and export your gameplay clips

 To view your capture immediately after saving, hold down the Xbox button when the blue notification confirms your recording has saved.
 From this overlay, you can view your new clip, upload it to Xbox Live or Microsoft OneDrive (if either is set up and linked to your Xbox account), delete the clip, or go to manage all of your saved gameplay.
 Selecting Edit will send you over to Microsoft’s free Upload Studio app or to its entry in the store if you don’t have it downloaded.

 To view your gameplay clips at any time, press the Xbox button to bring up the guide.
 Scroll to the right until you’re back in Capture & Share.
 This menu will have a Recent Captures option for you to select and view your saved game moments.
 On this screen, you’ll see a chronological list of all recently captured gameplay.